openhie/covid19-casereporting/README.md

 ### Issues
 Issues and change requests are managed here:
 <br> </br>
-- Bind various existing field of type Codeable concept, to a custom Valueset  - avoid declaring new extension?  -> DONE
 - Add a custom description for an existing field
 - Identify existing FHIR/LOINC value sets which could be re-used
 - Update Layout of the Index page